QuantumCorrosion/QuantumCorrosion-website/content/post/2018-05-corrosion-notes.md

 -   A **base metal** is reactive and has large negative standard electrode potential.
 The solid metal is less stable than its aqueous ions.

+-   An **ideally polarizable electrode** supports the applied potential without allowing any current to flow.
+It can be thought of as acting like a capacitor.

+-   An **ideally non-polarizable electrode** supports a current from the electode into the solution with very small applied potentials.

 Structure
 =========